XinJiang1994/LabelToolsForHAR/README.md

 5. If current frame belongs to the class you choose, press 1.
 Else press 0.

    press '<--' key to view previous frame, '-->' key to the next frame.

+6. Press q to finish labeling of current video.

 # Results